AlenaGM/skilline/README.md

 # Skilline

-_Skilline_ is my very first html-project and github-repository that was completed on the 5th week of frontent learning at [ITGirlSchool].
+_Skilline_ is my first HTML-project and GitHub repository that I completed during the 5th week of my frontend learning at [ITGirlSchool].

-The task was to build a simple landing page using flexbox.
-In addition, we had to use at least 3 selectors, 3 pseudo-elements and a non-standart font.
+The assignment was to create a basic landing page using flexbox.
+Additionally, we were required to incorporate a minimum of 3 selectors, 3 pseudo-elements, and a non-standard font.

-At that time I was very proud of the result and, though I find it very unperfect now, I want to keep it here without changes and improvements as a souvenir.
+At the time, I was extremely proud of the outcome.
+Although I now recognize the project's imperfections, I want to preserve it as is, without any modifications or enhancements, as a reminder of the progress I've made and as a marker of the path I've traversed.

 <br>
 <img width="45%" alt="HomePage" src="../main/assets/images/captureweb.png">